Dean Omori: Music and film

-In 2006, Omori picked up his guitar again and began to write the songs that would eventually make up his first album TEN WAR SONGS.
-In the following years he would have written, performed and produced 14 albums.
-Omori began making short films to accompany his music.
+In 2006, Omori wrote the songs that would eventually make up his first album Ten War Songs.
+In the following years wrote, performed and produced 14 albums and began making short films to accompany his music.
 In 2008 the World Wide Fund for nature (WWF) awarded him best film and music for How Can You Sleep.
 His songs' lyrics have been translated into French, Spanish and Japanese.

 In 2010, Omori was discovered by Malcolm Holmes of OMD and signed to the label Fin Music.
 His music and film Censorship Burns The Books Nobody Reads was used by Freemuse to help support their cause, highlighting the persecution of artists and musicians around the world.

 In 2011, he was invited to write the music celebrating Amnesty International's 50th year, which was released in May and has toured supporting their cause.
 In 2016, his album 'Got Daddy Gone' was written for War Child to draw attention to the ongoing war in Syria.

 In 2013, he left his record company to independently release a new album Sean Penn.
 After the split he has remained an independent artist with full control to write, perform, produce and record all of his material.

-Omori works often with Sophie Vaughan, cellist and vocalist.
-Daughter of Ivan Vaughan, was a boyhood friend of John Lennon, and later schoolmate of Paul McCartney.
-He played bass part-time in Lennon's first band, The Quarrymen, and was responsible for introducing Lennon to Paul McCartney at a community event (the Woolton village fête) on 6 July 1957, where The Quarrymen were performing.
-McCartney impressed Lennon, who invited McCartney to join the band, which he did a day later.
-This led to the formation of Lennon and McCartney's songwriting partnership, and later of The Beatles.